cargo-limit/cargo-limit/EDITOR-INTEGRATION.md

 ```

 # Other text editors/IDEs integration
-cargo-limit can run external app/script and provide affected files in stdin in the following format:
+cargo-limit can run external app/script and provide affected files to stdin in the following format:
 ```json
 {
   "workspace_root": "/full/path/to/project",